hashicorp/terraform-ls/docs/architecture.md

 - `PreloadEmbeddedSchema` – loads provider schemas based on provider requirements from the bundled schemas
 - `DecodeReferenceTargets` - uses `hcl-lang` decoder to collect reference targets within `*.tfquery.hcl`
 - `DecodeReferenceOrigins` - uses `hcl-lang` decoder to collect reference origins within `*.tfquery.hcl`
-- `SchemaSearchValidation` - does schema-based validation of module files (`*.hcl.hcl`) and produces diagnostics associated with any "invalid" parts of code
+- `SchemaSearchValidation` - does schema-based validation of search files (`*.tfquery.hcl`) and produces diagnostics associated with any "invalid" parts of code
+- `ReferenceValidation` - does validation based on (mis)matched reference origins and targets, to flag up "orphaned" references

+### Policy Feature Jobs

+- `ParsePolicyConfiguration` - parses `*.policy.hcl` files to turn `[]byte` into `hcl` types (AST)
+- `LoadPolicyMetadata` - uses [`earlydecoder`](https://pkg.go.dev/github.com/hashicorp/terraform-schema@main/earlydecoder/policy) to do early TF version-agnostic decoding to obtain metadata (resource_policy, provider_policy etc.) which can be used to do more detailed decoding in hot-path within `hcl-lang` decoder
+- `DecodeReferenceTargets` - uses `hcl-lang` decoder to collect reference targets within `*.tfquery.hcl`
+- `DecodeReferenceOrigins` - uses `hcl-lang` decoder to collect reference origins within `*.tfquery.hcl`
+- `SchemaPolicyValidation` - does schema-based validation of policy files (`*.policy.hcl`) and produces diagnostics associated with any "invalid" parts of code
 - `ReferenceValidation` - does validation based on (mis)matched reference origins and targets, to flag up "orphaned" references

 ### Adding a new feature / "language"